An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 First, when blocking your runner, be sure to stretch the length a little bit to open up the eyelets created by the k2tog, yo, yo, ssk.

 You want to weave your ribbon or yarn in after your runner has dried after blocking, but while it is still pinned down.
-Thread your ribbon/yarn through your tapestry needle and leave about a 2 inch tail at your starting point.
+Thread your ribbon/yarn through your tapestry needle and leave about a two-inch tail at your starting point.
 Then starting from under your runner, begin to weave your detail ribbon through the eyelets, going in and out of them.

 If you want, you can also add some fringe to the ends of your runner, using the same ribbon or yarn as your woven detail.